EastCoastProduct/homepage/src/jobs/head-of-engineering.md

 layout: job.ejs
 ---

+<p>East Coast Product is a design and development agency that specializes in staff augmentation for the entrepreneur, enterprise, and everyone in between.
+With on-demand experts, we provide a boost to existing product teams to help them hit their next milestone.</p>

-<p>East Coast Product is looking for an experienced Head of Engineering to help us build a team of expert remote developers and help shape the company as we continue to grow.</p>
+<p>We are looking for an experienced Head of Engineering to help us build a team of expert remote developers and help shape the company as we continue to grow.</p>

 <h2 class="text-heading-two">About You</h2>